mrjacobbloom/react-immutable-tree/README.md

 - `ImmutableTreeNode#insertChildWithData(data: any, index?: number): ImmutableTreeNode` - Inserts a child to the node.
 Index Defaults to the end of the list if unset.
 Returns the new child TreeNode.
 - `ImmutableTreeNode#dangerouslyMutablyInsertChildWithData(data: any, index?: number): ImmutableTreeNode` - Same as insertChildWithData but does not replace itself.
 Use this to build the tree before it needs to be immutable.
 - `ImmutableTreeNode#remove(): ImmutableTreeNode` - Remove this node.
 Returns the removed node.
-- `ImmutableTreeNode#removeChildAt(index: number): ImmutableTreeNode` - Remove the child with the given index.
-Returns the removed node.
-- `ImmutableTreeNote#removeChildrenMatching(predicate: (child: ImmutableTreeNode) => boolean): ImmutableTreeNode[]` - Remove one or more of the node's children based on a given filter function.
-Returns  an array of the removed children.

 #### Traversal Methods